jk-jeon/jk-jeon.github.io/_posts/2021-12-31-continued-fraction-floor-mult.md

 hence, what matters here is whether the fractional part of $nx$ is above or below $y$.
 Note that the fractional part of $nx$ must be approximately equal to $\frac{np\,\operatorname{mod}\,q}{q}$.
 Thus, find the unique integer $0\leq u < q-1$ such that $\frac{u}{q}\leq y < \frac{u+1}{q}$, then probably we can compare the fractional part of $nx$ with $y$ by just comparing $(np\,\operatorname{mod}\,q)$ with $u$.
 This is indeed the case if $y$ is sufficiently far from both $\frac{u}{q}$ and $\frac{u+1}{q}$, specifically, more than the error of $\frac{np}{q}$ from $nx$.

 So, in some sense the situation is better if $x$ and $y$ are "far apart" in the sense that the denominators showing up in approximating rationals of $x$ and $y$ are very  different, and the situation is worse if there are a lot of common divisors between those denominators.
-Maybe someone better than me at number theory can formalize this into a fancy language?
+Maybe someone better than me at number theory can formalize this into a precise language?

 Anyway, with a high probability the distance from $y$ to $\frac{u}{q}$ and $\frac{u+1}{q}$ will be of $O\left(\frac{1}{q}\right)$, but it is well-known that the distance from $x$ to $\frac{p}{q}$ is of $O\left(\frac{1}{q^{2}}\right)$, which will allow the equality